 Stage 3: Sąd Rejonowy.
 If the RPP route fails, the next step is the civil court.
 EU 261 claims of this size are heard by the Sąd Rejonowy (District Court).
 Jurisdiction was confirmed by the CJEU in Rehder (C-204/08, 2009): a passenger may sue at either the airport of departure or the airport of arrival.
 For a delayed flight from Warsaw to Madrid, you can therefore file with the Sąd Rejonowy with jurisdiction over Warsaw Chopin, even if the dispute concerns the carrier’s Spanish base.

 Prescription period.
-Polish law gives you an unusually generous window.
-Under Article 118 of the Kodeks cywilny, the general prescription period for monetary claims is 6 years for claims arising after 9 July 2018 and 10 years for older claims (subject to the year-end rounding rule).
-The CJEU confirmed in Cuadrench Moré (C-139/11, 2013) that national prescription periods govern EU 261 claims, which means Polish passengers have one of the longest claim windows in the EU.
-A 2022 delay can still be acted on in 2026 without trouble — though, in practice, claim early while documentation is fresh.
+Polish law gives you an unusually tight window.
+Under Article 205c ust.
+7 of the Prawo lotnicze, the prescription period for an EU 261 claim is one year from the day of the flight, not the six years of the general Civil Code rule.
+The CJEU confirmed in Cuadrench Moré (C-139/11, 2013) that national prescription periods govern EU 261 claims, which means Polish passengers have one of the shortest claim windows in the EU.
+A 2022 delay can no longer be acted on in 2026 — claim at once, while the year is running and documentation is fresh.

 If you would rather skip the paperwork, a passenger-rights service can pursue the claim for you on a commission basis.
 See our overview of EU 261 air passenger rights for the broader picture, and the Polish-language original at Odszkodowanie za opóźniony lot .